KovuTheHusky/dynmap-structures/README.md

     * End: [End City](https://minecraft.gamepedia.com/End_city).
 * Configure which types of structures you would like to be shown.
 * Localize or change the labels to anything you would like.
-* Compatible with [CraftBukkit/Spigot](https://www.spigotmc.org), as well as any other [Forge](http://www.minecraftforge.net) based Bukkit-compatible server with [DynmapForge](https://minecraft.curseforge.com/projects/dynmapforge) and [DynmapCBBridge](https://minecraft.curseforge.com/projects/dynmapcbbridge) installed.
+* Compatible with [Spigot](https://www.spigotmc.org), [Paper](https://papermc.io) and any other Bukkit compatible server with [Dynmap](https://dev.bukkit.org/projects/dynmap) installed.
+Also compatible with any [Forge](https://www.minecraftforge.net) based Bukkit compatible server with [DynmapForge](https://minecraft.curseforge.com/projects/dynmapforge) and [DynmapCBBridge](https://minecraft.curseforge.com/projects/dynmapcbbridge) installed.
 * Multi-world compatibility with plugins such as [Multiverse](https://dev.bukkit.org/projects/multiverse-core) installed.

 ## Configuration